DatProJack/Xiangqi-CPP/README.md

 Console based Xiangqi aka Chinese chess, built from scratch.
-The AI player is implemented using alpha beta pruning on a game tree, and a Zobrist Hashing based transposition table for maximum efficiency.
+The AI player is implemented using alpha beta pruning on a game tree, and a Zobrist Hashing based transposition table for maximum efficiency (avoids recalculating positions).